onnx/onnx/docs/Operators-ml.md

   Replace each input element with an array of ones and zeros, where a single
       one is placed at the index of the category that was passed in.
-The total category count will determine the sized of the extra dimension of the output array Y.<br>
+The total category count will determine the size of the extra dimension of the output array Y.<br>
       For example, if we pass a tensor with a single value of 4, and a category count of 8, the output will be a tensor with ``[0,0,0,0,1,0,0,0]``.<br>
       This operator assumes every input feature is from the same set of categories.<br>